Tuditi/dPACE/README.md

 PrivateKey = getrandbits(256)
 PublicKey = PrivateKey*G

-Step 4) Announce compressed public keys (e.g. 5) of car and renter in PKI.
+Step 4) Announce compressed public keys of car and renter in PKI.
 These can be used by anyone as mix-in keys.
 The renter can use the private key corresponding to their public key once to mitigate replay attacks.
 (An adversary could otherwise impersonate someone by using previously published key material.)

 Step 5)

-Deploy Car (by car owner) (gas = 86 560)
+Deploy Car (by car owner) (gas = 86 560)\n
-Validate Car (by car) (gas = 49 149)
+Validate Car (by car) (gas = 49 149)\n
 Deploy Renter (by car renter) with a zk-proof that the encrypted value of the balance equals the sent deposit. (gas = 541 610):

 Step 6) Generate Hashlock for the renter and ring signature and zk-proof that balance >= 1